 Ornamental Grasses for Your LandscapeWhether you are looking to plant a container garden or transform a hillside, ornamental grasses make a great addition to any garden design.

-Prized for providing year-round interest, grasses are full and lush during the warm months, put on great displays of fall color and are unmatched for winter texture.
-Once established, most grasses are low-maintenance, drought tolerant and resistant to disease.
-Furthermore, they are aesthetically versatile and can be used in gardens styles ranging from cottage to contemporary.
+Prized for providing year-round interest, grasses are full and lush during the warm months, put on great displays of fall color, and are unmatched for winter texture.
+Once established, ornamental grass landscaping is low-maintenance, drought tolerant, and resistant to disease.
+Plus, they can be used in gardens styles ranging from cottage to contemporary.
 See the examples below to get ideas for incorporating grasses into your own garden.

 Add them to Containers

 While not the typical choice, grasses are very well suited for containers.
 They can be used as a tall centerpiece in an urn or planted solo in an oversized container.
 See 10 ways grasses are used in containers at Cheekwood Botanical Garden in Nashville.